davidhartsough/fosteringflourishing.org/src/pages/needs/physiological/exercise/effects.md

 | Blood circulation to the brain               | Decreased      | Increased    |
 | Self-esteem                                  | No effect      | Improved     |
 | Cognitive degeneration                       | Increased risk | Preventative |

+**Note**

+This table is incomplete.
+Citations and references are still required for each data point.
+If you'd like to help out, [please volunteer](https://docs.google.com/forms/d/e/1FAIpQLSefwCNdvxgpY6hQZ-FEnwmCHdZFOCD5WXwIMNeKmSDVSh9A2g/viewform?usp=pp_url&entry.1605531621=Exercise&entry.136454288=Effects).